pfawcett23/SSBArdcorePatches/README.md

     up or down (as set by A0) a 4th or a 5th (as set by A1).
 The note output is constrained to 0-5volts (C3 to C7).
 Notes outside these values can not be produced by the ArdCore.

+- ssbArdSeqOne
+    A step sequencer that uses the expander as well as the ardcore.
+It plays a sequence of semitone offsets from a root note (set by A0 and A1).
+    Each Step has two independant gates (D0 and D1).
+The gate widths may be set and the gates may be expanded or stuttered with use of the expander.
+    See the comments in the patch / read me in the patch directory for more details.